quotient-im/libQuotient/CONTRIBUTING.md

 definitions that should not be used by clients and are not covered by API guarantees.

-Note: As of now, all header files of libQuotient are considered public;
+Note: As of Quotient 0.7, all header files of libQuotient are considered public;
 this may change eventually.

 ### Comments